 - While change in the computing industry is constant and rapid, there's always demand for people who can adapt to and apply new technologies.

 - Studying computer science gives you the foundation skills and habits to keep up with technological progress.

-Computer science graduates may have jobs such as: applications developer, programmer, software engineer, systems analyst, multimedia developer, database administrator, and network manager.
+Computer science graduates may have jobs such as applications developer, programmer, software engineer, systems analyst, multimedia developer, database administrator, IT manager, and network manager.

-The first year of a bachelor degree often allows students to combine computer studies with other disciplines, such as mathematics, business or accounting.
+- The 1st year of a bachelor degree often allows students to combine computer studies with other disciplines, such as mathematics, business or accounting.